0xf0ad/modelLoader/README.md

 |ESCAPE                |exit the application       |

 you can change the binding by modifying the souce code (suckless phelo) by modifing the processInput function on the bottom of main.cpp

-(I propably i will emplement the UI, and when I do I will remove some keyBindings)

 ## file extetion supported
 --------------------------